frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

     setMovies(modifiedMovies);
   }

-  // Render each movie in a bulleted list, with a MovieBox return <div>
+  // Render each movie in a bulleted list, with an AddMovieBox below return <div>
     <ol>
       {(movies.map((movie: Movie): JSX.Element =>